KerwinKoo/go-wifidog-authserver/README.md

 ```

-Fill your server IP which running this auth-server into `option auth_server_hostname`, then run the command `/etc/init.d/wifidog stop && /etc/init.d/wifidog start` to restart the wifidog daemon in your router.
+Fill your server IP which running this auth-server into `option auth_server_hostname`, and using '8082' port to `option auth_server_port`, then run the command `/etc/init.d/wifidog stop && /etc/init.d/wifidog start` to restart the wifidog daemon in your router.

 Back to the platform which running `gowauth`, the auth-server will receive a `ping` request from WiFiDog with  like: